ClioVis is a unique visualization tool that helps you:

 Use ClioVis to help students make connections that help them differentiate between causation and correlation.
 You can have students “reverse engineer” readings to help them discern an author’s methodology, with a particular focus on how they build their argument.
 ClioVis is also an excellent tool for developing citation skills as students cannot add an event to the timeline unless they have a source.

-Provide a unique platform for group projects and presentations.
+Provide your students with a fun and unique platform that facilitates group projects and helps them create dynamic presentations.

 Since ClioVis is web based, users can collaborate on a single project in real time.
 Its presentation mode allows students to project an interactive timeline to an audience without having to resort to external presentation software such as PowerPoint.

 Students can use ClioVis to outline lectures and readings, creating an ongoing visual “network map” of an entire course.
-You can plot answers to research-based questions, using the ClioVis visualization process to master difficult material.
+You can plot answers to research-based questions, using the ClioVis visualization process to master difficult material which means you earn higher grades.
 When you’ve completed mapping your material you can export your research in a text format to turn in as an assignment or use as a first draft of a paper.

 Listen to how one student describes their experience using ClioVis